lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 experience is very pleasant.
 Of course, if you're not familiar or willing to work with any of the jvm languages then, unfortunately, you're out of luck.

-TypeStream, on the other hand, is "almost" bash.
-If you're familiar with UNIX systems, you're kind of already familiar with TypeStream.
+TypeStream, on the other hand, is almost bash.
+If you're familiar with UNIX systems, you're already familiar with TypeStream.
 Now I think that's a great selling point

 ## The deployment model